ozzy2438/Part-A-Docs/README.md

 - JWT Authentication

 ### External APIs
-- DeepSeek AI for resume analysis
+- DeepSeek AI or Opeai for resume analysis(depends on the text style of the resume)
-- Brave Search API for job recommendations
+- Jooble Search API for job recommendations

 ### Deployment
 - Railway (Backend)